zahid58/Inpainter/README.md

 # Image-Inpainter
-A simple GUI tool to inpaint image
+A simple python GUI tool to inpaint image.